jhumphry/Ada_BinToAsc/README.md

 will potentially output any remaining data received but not converted by the `Codec`, together with any padding required.

+## Variants supported

+There have been many varieties of Base64 and similar codecs used in products and protocols.
+The main focus of this project is the variants suggested by RFC4648.
+Both `Base16` and `Base32` can be instantiated in case-sensitive or case-insensitive variants.

+In addition, `Base32` also has an option to allow homoglyphs.
+When activated, the character '0' in input will be interpreted as 'o' or 'O', if the supplied alphabet does not already assign a base-32 digit to '0' but does to 'o' or 'O', and the character '1' will be interpreted as 'l' or 'I' likewise.
+This can be useful where Base32 data may be typed manually from a print-out, as in some typefaces these characters are so visually similar that they are hard to distinguish.

+Some `Base64` decoders will ignore junk characters or incorrect padding etc. Currently this is not supported.

 ## Build process and tests

 Three `gprbuild` project files are included. `ada_bintoasc.gpr`